jnozzi/cocoadev.com/markdown/NSSyncConduit.md

 ----

 -- This is the original dump from this page, I believe it's from an old version of OS ..
-10.2? -- Here some first learnings about General/NSSyncConduit (iSync):
+10.2? -- Here some first learnings about NSSyncConduit (iSync):

-iSync uses plugin bundles (suffix .conduit) stored at /System/Library/General/SyncServices.
-These apparently define a subclass of General/NSSyncConduit which is part of the private framework General/SyncConduit (/System/Library/General/PrivateFrameworks)
+iSync uses plugin bundles (suffix .conduit) stored at /System/Library/SyncServices.
+These apparently define a subclass of NSSyncConduit which is part of the private framework SyncConduit (/System/Library/PrivateFrameworks)

-General/ClassDump of a conduit reveals (crashes on General/SyncConduit itself):
+ClassDump of a conduit reveals (crashes on SyncConduit itself):

-@interface xxConduit : General/NSSyncConduit
+@interface xxConduit : NSSyncConduit

 + (id)iconPathForDeviceModel:(id)fp12;
-+ (General/NSString *)conduitName; - human readable name of the conduit bundle
++ (NSString *)conduitName; - human readable name of the conduit bundle
-+ (General/NSArray *)supportedDataClasses; - array of data classes (e.g. General/ABPerson etc.) that are supported
++ (NSArray *)supportedDataClasses; - array of data classes (e.g. ABPerson etc.) that are supported
-+ (General/NSArray *)activeConduits; - ???
++ (NSArray *)activeConduits; - ???
 + (BOOL)isApplication; - ???

-- (General/NSString *)deviceId; - device ID (unique)
+- (NSString *)deviceId; - device ID (unique)
-- (General/NSString *)deviceName; - device name (e.g. Cellphone name; conduit might support more than one Cellphone)
+- (NSString *)deviceName; - device name (e.g. Cellphone name; conduit might support more than one Cellphone)
-- (General/NSString *)iconPath; - path to Icon to be shown in iSync view
+- (NSString *)iconPath; - path to Icon to be shown in iSync view
 - (BOOL)canGenerateChanges; - ???
-- (General/NSArray *)activeDataClasses; - ???
+- (NSArray *)activeDataClasses; - ???
 - (int)openSync:(id)fp12; - ???
-- (id)synchronizerForDataClass:(Class)fp12; - ??? does this return a synchronizer object which is a subclass of General/NSSyncDBSynchronizer
+- (id)synchronizerForDataClass:(Class)fp12; - ??? does this return a synchronizer object which is a subclass of NSSyncDBSynchronizer
 - (void)_secretMethodToRemoveDeviceForever; - ???
 - (void)finishedSynchronizingDataClass:(id)fp12 synchronizer:(id)fp16; - ???
 - (id)closeSync; - ???